 From 2012 to 2016, Mr. Alford was Head of the Fraud Division at the Serious Fraud Office (SFO), where he was responsible for many of the UK’s landmark white collar cases.
-His work focused on investigations in banking and money markets, including the wide-ranging cases involving the manipulation of LIBOR and foreign-exchange benchmarks, a major criminal recapitalization investigation, and the Bank of England’s liquidity auctions.
+His work focused on investigations in banking and money markets, including wide-ranging cases involving the manipulation of LIBOR and foreign-exchange benchmarks and the Bank of England’s liquidity auctions.

 Mr. Alford has extensive experience engaging with law enforcement and regulators around the world, including in particular the UK Financial Conduct Authority and the US Department of Justice.
-He has handled numerous multi-jurisdictional investigations, with a concentration on cross-border US-UK matters.
-Mr. Alford has significant experience handling the UK’s new Deferred Prosecution Agreement regime, as well as managing parallel criminal and civil litigation, enabling him to help clients minimize the risks inherent when confronting simultaneous proceedings on multiple fronts.
+Mr. Alford has significant experience managing parallel criminal and civil litigation, enabling him to help clients minimize the risks inherent when confronting simultaneous proceedings on multiple fronts.
 He has also overseen massive data analysis projects and the advances in technology-assisted review and disclosure.

-Before joining the SFO, Mr. Alford spent 20 years in private practice as a Barrister in London, including serving as Director of Staff for 36 Bedford Row Ltd., where his practice focused on national and international criminal law.
-During his time in private practice, Mr. Alford was appointed to the Attorney General’s Panel of Special Advocates with clearance to handle cases concerning national security, and was recommended by Chambers & Partners as a leader in Crime.
+Before joining the SFO, Mr. Alford spent 20 years in private practice as a Barrister in London focusing on national and international criminal law.
+During this time he was appointed to the Attorney General’s Panel of Special Advocates with clearance to handle cases concerning national security, and was recommended by Chambers & Partners as a leader in Crime.

-Mr. Alford speaks frequently on criminal law issues and is active in diversity and professional development initiatives in the legal profession, including previously serving as chair of the SFO Management Board’s People and Culture Committee and its Equality and Diversity Working Group.
+Mr. Alford is active in diversity and professional development initiatives in the legal profession, including previously serving as Chair of the SFO Management Board’s Equality and Diversity Working Group.

-Mr. Alford's experience while in public service includes:*
+Mr. Alford's experience while in public service at SFO includes:

-- Supervised case teams prosecuting the LIBOR investigations and trials; including three jury trials of Tom Hayes, interdealer cashbrokers, and employees of a major global financial institution
+- Supervised case teams prosecuting the LIBOR investigations and trials

 - Led the pre-investigation stages of the foreign exchange manipulation cases